braboj/tutorial-python/usecases/uc-applications.md

 ### Batch Processing Utilities
 Design GUIs or CLI tools to process large sets of images, documents or data
-files in bulk with pillow, OpenCV or pandas.
+files in bulk with Pillow, OpenCV or pandas.

 ### Desktop Notifications & Reminders
 Implement system notifications, pop-ups, and scheduled alerts using plyer